l4tt/Uscan_Remastered/README.md

 # Uscan_Remastered
+...

- Uscan_Remastered version not for public use yet
+This is a new version of Uscan, currently in a testing branch and not intended for public use yet.